NVlabs/nvbitfi/pf_injector/README.md

 Set `OUTPUT_INJECTION_LOG` for custom output file name and path.
 Default is nvbitfi-injection-log-temp.txt in the directory where the application is being launched.

+Instrumenting all the kernels for permanent error injection can make the application too slow (and non-operational for some).
+One can limit the number of dynamic kernels that will be instrumented and observe errors by setting `INSTRUMENTATION_LIMIT` to 1 or 10, for example.